The Mitrovica bridge from the South part of the city. Photo: Marisa López

 In Mitrovica, a city in the northern region of Kosovo, the vivid memory of a war that ended in 1998 lays dormant in the city’s streets and bridges.
 The North and South are divided by the Ibar river.
 Several bridges connect the two sections, however, there are people who have never walked across them to visit the other side.

 The Northern section is mainly populated by Serbs and the Southern, by Albanians.
 This extreme situation started directly after the war between an Albanian guerrilla group -the Kosovo Liberation Army (KLA), and the forces of the Federal Republic of Yugoslavia.
 This war lasted from February 1998 until June 1999.

 Eighty years after the war and ten years after Kosovo self-declared independence from the Republic of Serbia, the north of Mitrovica continues to be run by the Serbian government.
 Sectors such as education and healthcare are governed by Serbia.
 However, other sectors, such as security or justice belong to Kosovo’s governing authority.
 A hybrid situation that remains in a state of crisis where language and culture barriers also confront its citizens, causing Serbians to feel oppressed.

-Signe Borch, a Ph.D. researcher at Department of Social Anthropology at Gothenburg University and author of the report `In ‘no man’s land’: the im/mobility of Serb NGO workers in Kosovo´, explains some of the oppression Serbians in Northern Mitrovica feel.
+Signe Borch, a Ph.D. researcher at Department of Social Anthropology at Gothenburg University and author of the scientific article`In ‘no man’s land’: the im/mobility of Serb NGO workers in Kosovo´, explains some of the oppression Serbians in Northern Mitrovica feel.